 Falls have formed in very tall cliffs located in the north-eastern part of Moloka’i, in some 2.5 km long section between the Wailau and Papalaua valleys.
 Here ocean meets nearly vertical cliffs rising up to 800 m above the sea.
 Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

 Few small streams fall over the edge of the cliff.
 The largest of these streams, forming Kahiwa Falls, is just 1 – 1.5 km long and due to small catchment it is seasonal – during the dry season there is little water.
 But during the rainy season (November – March) there is falling very impressive fall.
 Contrary to the higher falls more to the west (f.e.
-Olo’upena Falls), Kahiwa Falls for most part are free falling and not that much floating along the basalt cliff.
+Olo’upena Falls), Kahiwa Falls, for the most part, are free falling and not that much floating along the basalt cliff.

-Kahiwa Falls, according to the estimates from topographical maps are approximately 660 metres tall.
-Whole height of falls is hard to see – upper part is hidden among the cliffs.
+Kahiwa Falls, according to the estimates from topographical maps are approximately 660 meters tall.
+The whole height of falls is hard to see – the upper part is hidden among the cliffs.
 Falls have 6 drops, the highest drop is 183 m tall.

-Waterfall is thin – but at heawy rain it can get up to 8 m wide.
-Upper part of falls is deeply etched in unaccessible cliff.
+Waterfall is thin – but at heavy rain, it can get up to 8 m wide.
+The upper part of falls is deeply etched in inaccessible cliff.